molofgarb/nyc-subway-tracker/to-do.md

 # To-do:

-- Download DB Browser for SQLite to view subway.db

 ## **High Priority**
-- build curl and sqlite as part of makefile process
+- log time in db for arrival as normal format instead of unix
 - subway-tracker.exe and subway-history-view.exe as separate programs to interact with subway.db
 - exceptions for table operations in tracker - what if row/table doesn't exist?
 - make sure there is a valid output by operator<< if station/line/subway is not updated after initializing
 - support use of line and station by itself (need to rework destructor)
   - support empty stationMap/stationtypes if line used in main script instead of subway
-- sqlite3 stuff

 ## **Medium Priority**
 - add custom struct to track end boroughs for a line (stop headsign in xml), to specify direction